GI Map Test UK with Zonulin

 Who should use the GI-Map test?

 If you have symptoms of IBS and would like to test for leaky gut and inflammation as well as parasites, yeast and bacteria this test is a good choice.
-If your GP has already ruled out IBD, a gut pathohens test may be another affordable option.
+If you have upper gut symptoms you may wish to also consider a SIBO test.

 How can I order GI-MAP test?

 Our GI-MAP testing can be sent to you at home – we ship all over the UK and Europe.
-If you would like to order a test please order online call us on 0345 1297996 or Contact us
+If you would like to order a test you can order online call us on 0345 1297996 or Contact us

 How does the test work?